Larney11/OAC_Workshop/Lab3.md

 ## Step 3: Verify Parameters and Model Quality

 Only after, the model completes its training process, we can move to check the parameters and the model quality.
-From the main page click on the top right to access the main menu and then select _**Machine Learning**._
+From the main page click on the hamburger menu on the top left to access the main menu and then select _**Machine Learning**._

 Click on the options button positioned in line with the model just created and select _**Inspect**_.

 <div style="text-align:center"><img src="./images/lab3_image10.png" /></div>

 A new window will pop-up and showing all the characteristics of your model.
-Under the quality tab, the important statistical parameters like Coefficient of Determination (R2) and so on are displayed.
+Under the _**Quality**_ tab, the important statistical parameters like Coefficient of Determination (R2) and so on are displayed.

 <div style="text-align:center"><img src="./images/lab3_image11.png" /></div>